French submarine Argo: Free French Naval Forces

 After Allied forces landed in French North Africa in Operation Torch in November 1942, Argo joined the Free French Naval Forces.
 Argo, Archimède, Le Centaure, and their sister ships Casabianca and Le Glorieux were the best Free French submarines, and Argo was among French submarines selected to be sent to the United States for overhaul and modernization.
 However, she was deemed too worn-out for a complete overhaul, and these plans were cancelled.
 Instead, she was assigned along with Le Centaure to the sound school at Freetown, Sierra Leone, where the two submarines took part in antisubmarine warfare training for British warships, serving as training targets.

 In September 1943 Argo was detached to the United States Navy′s sound schools, first at Bermuda, then at New London, Connecticut, and later at Key West, Florida.
 Although far from the combat zone, sound-school operations were very wearing on the French crews and their equipment, requiring the submarines to operate at sea 23 days per month as training targets.
 Argo collided with the U.S. Navy Tacoma-class frigate USS Huron (PF-19) off Key West on 28 April 1945, suffering damage to both of her periscopes.

-After Germany surrendered on 8 May 1945, the need for antisubmarine warfare training in the Atlantic dropped sharply, and French submarines operating at U.S. Navy sound schools soon were soon returned to French operational control.
+After Germany surrendered on 8 May 1945, the need for antisubmarine warfare training in the Atlantic dropped sharply, and French submarines operating at U.S. Navy sound schools were soon returned to French operational control.
 They departed U.S. ports for bases in French North Africa in July 1945.
 World War II ended with the surrender of Japan on 2 September 1945, and Argo was disarmed on 26 April 1946.